carloslfu/tribe-tech-test/README.md

 - In order to support MacOSX cut/copy/paste, and more editing commands, those commands are added to the Electron Menu.
 - Keep window state using the `electron-window-state` package.
 - The UI uses [Ant Design components for Angular](https://ng.ant.design/).
+- The Menu "Save Video Message" option is implemented a big button on the main window, because it is the main, and only, user action on that window.

+## Notes on security!

+This MVP do not have authentication, so all the users can read and write to the Firebase Backend services.

 ## Development